xproot/95-KEYGEN-JS/README.md

-and you should have something like this
+and you should have something like this _(I also recommend seeing the index.html as that works as an example website too.)_